chrislimsv/cs51_project/README.txt

 tesseract
 opencv

-To use our software, run “python main.py REPLACEWITHIMAGENAME” in Terminal.
+To use our program, run “python main.py REPLACEWITHIMAGENAME” in Terminal.

-Our algorithm only accepts pictures smaller than 1000x1000 pixels!
+Our program only accepts pictures smaller than 1000x1000 pixels!